 Two points are relevant to "knowledge of material" as an attribute of examination success.
 First, there is a distinct difference between being familiar with material and knowing the material.
 Frequently candidates confuse familiarity with knowledge.
 Can you remember when you just could not answer an examination question or did poorly on an examination, but maintained to yourself or your instructor that you knew the material?
 You probably were only familiar with the material.
 On the CPA examination, familiarity is insufficient; you must know the material.
-Remember the exam will test your ability to analyze data, make judgments, communicate, perform research, and demonstrate understanding of the material.
-For example, you may be familiar with the concepts in accounting for leases (SFAS 13), but can you compute the present value of an annuity due under a lease agreement and record entries for the lessee and les-
+Remember, the exam will test your ability to analyze data, make judgments, communicate, perform research, and demonstrate understanding of the material.
+Knowledgeable discussion of the material is required on the CPA examination.
+This text contains outlines of the topical areas in regulation.
+Return to the original material (e.g., your business law and tax textbooks, Code Sections, etc.) only if the outlines do not reinforce material you already know.
+Second, the Regulation exam tests a literally overwhelming amount of material at a rigorous level.
+Furthermore, as noted earlier, the CPA exam will test new material, sometimes as early as six months after issuance.
+In other words, you are not only responsible for material you learned in your business law and tax courses, but also for all new developments in business law and income tax.